Trams in Melbourne: Recent

 Trams in Melbourne are frequently delayed by vehicle traffic, making the network one of the slowest in the world.

+Premier of Victoria, Ben Carroll, at a press conference in Essendon Tram Depot in front of the first G class tram on its first day of passenger service.

 At the start of 2015, the Free Tram Zone was introduced, which provided for free tram travel within the CBD, Docklands and the Queen Victoria Market, and ticketing was simplified to have just two payment zones.
 Primarily aimed at helping tourists move around the city centre, the Free Tram Zone was criticised by some as contributing to tram overcrowding.
-Between 2015 and 2019, 50 more E-Class trams were ordered by the Andrews state government, bringing the total order to 100 to be delivered by 2021.
+Between 2015 and 2019, 50 more E class trams were ordered by the Andrews state government, bringing the total order to 100 to be delivered by 2021.

 In April 2018, the state government announced a new extension of the tram network from Caulfield.
 The 18 km extension would serve Chadstone, Monash University, Waverley Park and Rowville.
 The state government allocated $3 million to plan the route, which would be constructed in two stages, with the first running from Caulfield to Monash.
 In 2019 the government also allocated $4.5 million to plan for two new tram lines to the Fisherman's Bend urban renewal precinct, although it stopped short of committing to the project.

 In 2020, six tram stops were rebuilt to be low-floor and accessible on Nicholson Street in Carlton as part of the Route 96 Project started in 2012 to make the entire line level-access and more separated from car traffic.
 Despite gradual stop upgrades, by 2021 73% of Melbourne's tram stops were still inaccessible for people in wheelchairs with initiatives like the Route 96 Project being criticised as too slow.
 As part of the project, Acland Street in St Kilda was closed to cars and a plaza built.

-In the 2020–21 budget, the state government announced $1.48 billion for 100 next generation trams, G-class trams, to replace older low-floor trams, to be delivered from 2025 following the completed order of 100 E-class trams.
+In the 2020–21 budget, the state government announced $1.48 billion for 100 next generation trams, G class trams, to replace older low-floor trams, to be delivered from 2025 following the completed order of 100 E class trams.
 In August 2021, the Government announced that a new maintenance and storage depot would be built at Maidstone to accommodate these new trams.
 As of March 2024, the Maidstone tram depot is currently under construction and is scheduled to be completed in 2025.